katarina-zigova/katarina-zigova.github.io/_pages/research.md

 _Minimum Wages and the Structure of Training_
 (with T. Zwick)

-_Vocational Education and Skill Mismatch: A Cross-European Perspective_
+_Vocational Education and Underskilling: Lessons from European Skills Surveys_
 (with C. Neuber-Pohl, G. Russo, G. Santangelo)

 _The Ultimate Coasian Commitment: Estimating and Explaining Artist-Specific Death Effects_